eduvpn/documentation/SERVER_DISCOVERY.md

 We assume the OS the user is using has some kind of locale set up.
 For example the OS is set to `en-US`, `nl-NL` or `de-DE`.

-The REQUIRED field `display_name` and OPTIONAL field `keyword_list` are either of type `string` or of type `object`.
+The field `keyword_list` (and `display_name` for the organization list and server list for server type `institute_access`) are either of type `string` or of type `object`.
 If they are of type `string` the value is used/displayed as-is.
 If they are of type `object` a match is made to pick the "best" translation based on the OS language setting.

 We use the
 [IETF BCP 47 language tag](https://en.wikipedia.org/wiki/IETF_language_tag).
 A